CrispenGari/netlogo101/02_DISEASE_SPREAD/README.md

 ### PART 2 - Taking into considerations come variables.

 In this section we are going to take into consideration some other variables and add more plots to our simulation environment.
+Here are some of the variables that we will take into considerations.

+1. `Incubation period`: Time between infection and symptom onset.
+2. `Infectious period`: Duration a person remains contagious.
+3. `Immunity duration`: Duration of immunity post-infection or vaccination.
+4. `Social distancing measures`: Effectiveness of lockdowns, quarantine, and isolation.
+5. `Vaccination rate`: Percentage of population vaccinated over time.

+### PART 3 - COVID Spread and Death of People

-### PART 3 - COVID Spread in Cells
+### PART 4 - COVID Spread in Cells